andyatkinson/andyatkinson.github.io/_posts/2025-04-24-source-code-line-numbers-ruby-on-rails-marginalia-query-logs.md

 action=create
 </code></pre>

-Nice, now we've got the class name, line number, and Ruby method.
-In this example, we can get to work optimizing the `best_available_driver` method.
+Nice, now we've got the class name (`TripCreator`), line number (`26`), and Ruby method (`best_available_driver()`).

 Dima described how the Marginalia `:line` option was costly in production and even managed to improve that with the Query Logs change.

 ## Safe Logging Locally or in Production
-If you're unsure about source code line logging in production, but want to get started using it, a great place to start is using it in your local development enrivonment.
+If you're unsure about source code line logging in production, but want to get started using it, a great place to start is using it in your local development environment or pre-production environments.

+Note that warnings of performance impact with line-level Marginalia date back to the 2.x era of Ruby, and modern 3.x+ has improved backtrace generation.
+Impact is also workload dependent, what's going into the backtraces, lots of gems, middlewares etc.

 To avoid enabling the option for all environments, we'll use an environment variable that's enabled only for local development.